ersheff/IMS322-Docs/docs/css/flexbox.md

 # Flexbox

-Flexbox is used to create responsive layouts.
-It is typically considered ideal for 1-dimensional rows or columns, though more complex layouts can be achieved by nesting flexboxes inside of each other.
+**Flexbox** is used to create responsive layouts.
+It is typically considered ideal for one-dimensional rows or columns, though more complex layouts can be achieved by nesting flexboxes inside of each other.

 From CSS Tricks' ["CSS Flexbox Layout Guide"](https://css-tricks.com/snippets/css/a-guide-to-flexbox/):